jenninglim/recursion-schemes-in-DSL/Report/new_report.md

 # Scheming a Problem
 ## Recursion Scheme in Domain Specific Languages.
 ## Abstract
-In this paper we will introduce structure recursion as a way to describe and reason with program semantics.
+In this paper we will introduce structure recursion.
+{Add more here}

 ## Introduction
 Abstraction has proved to be one of the most influencial and ubiquitous themes